scidsg/hushline-docs/src/prereqs/general.md

 ### What is PGP?
 Let's use a non-technical metaphor

-Here's how I like to think of PGP: Once set up, you'll have a very special envelope that people can put their messages inside of.
-What makes these envelopes so special is that it can only be opened by one specific letter opener.
+Here's how I like to think of PGP: Once set up, you'll have a very special envelope where people can put their messages inside.
+These envelopes are so special that they can only be opened by one specific letter opener.

 Now let's say we want to receive secret messages from your friend Bob.
 First, you give Bob plenty of your special envelopes.
-(We do not give Bob the letter opener, since you don't want Bob to be able to open mail intended for you.)
+(We do not give Bob the letter opener since you don't want Bob to be able to open mail intended for you.)
 Bob writes his message, places it in one of your envelopes, and sends it to you.
-When you receive the sealed envelope, you use your letter opener to open it, confidence that no one else was able to read its contents along the way.
+When you receive the sealed envelope, you use your letter opener to open it, confident that no one else can read its contents along the way.

 ### 4. Create your keys